bloedboemmel/e4/README.md

 ## Wait!
 The average graph is the same like the now graph?!
 Yes, that's for the first weeks till my bot collects more and more average-data

 ## I'm missing a feature!
-Or I found a new Steinbock!
+Or I found a new e4-gym!
-Feel free to fork it and try to add your feature/Steinbock yourself.
-Or [open an issue!](https://github.com/bloedboemmel/Steinbock/issues/new)
+Feel free to fork it and try to add your feature/E4 yourself.
+Or [open an issue!](https://github.com/bloedboemmel/boulderado/issues/new)

 ## What is planned for the future?
 Also i'm planning to train an AI to predict the visitor-numbers depending on weather, user-data, holidays, events, etc.